Why Lauryn Hill still has the Ex Factor

 The seminal album has gone three times platinum in the UK since its 1998 release, selling more than 19 million copies worldwide.

-At the 1999 Grammys, the record won five awards including album of the year - which to this date is still the only hip-hop album to have done so.
+At the 1999 Grammys, the record won five awards including album of the year.
 Hill brought together the sounds of reggae, rap and hip hop infused with a soulful sweetness mixed with authentic lyrics.

-Speaking to BBC News, broadcaster Trevor Nelson says the importance of Lauryn Hill's album can't be underestimated.
+Speaking to BBC News, broadcaster Trevor Nelson says the importance of Lauryn Hill's album should not be underestimated.

 "She is by far the single most important female artist of my time.
 She was the second coming," he says, going on to name her record as his all-time favourite album by a female artist.